 Governments issue currency through a variety of mechanisms, such as by paying interest on debt with newly-issued currency.
 Modern monetary theory (MMT) suggests nations can fund some or all deficit spending by issuing currency, notably when experiencing a recessionary GDP gap.

-A new currency dividend allows the Federal Reserve to call for new currency issued by the Treasury into the American Citizen’s Dividend—generally 1⁄5 to 1⁄2 the regular payment—for immediate distribution.
+A new currency dividend allows the Federal Reserve to call for new currency issued by the Treasury into the American Citizen’s Dividend—perhaps 1⁄5 to 1⁄2 the regular payment—for immediate distribution.
 This encourages employment when facing a recessionary GDP gap, and increases inflation as the gap closes.

-A new currency dividend is a more flexible and safer tool than deficit spending and interest rate adjustments.
+A new currency dividend is a more flexible tool than deficit spending and interest rate adjustments.
 Currency issued into consumer hands has a similar effect to increases in credit card purchases or expenditure from savings, but without increasing debt or decreasing savings.

 Overall, an ill-timed new currency dividend may mildly increase inflation, creating higher prices and wages, to which minimum wage policy then adjusts.
 Long-run aggregate supply settles with no impact on real wages or prices.
 Even an ill-timed dividend sends some of this new currency to lower-income communities, causing reorganization of labor to absorb some of the effect as economic growth instead of inflation.